MurtoHilali/InterfaceCC/README.md

-# InterfaceCC
+# viralCC
 The shell script helps you find known variant missense residues (P/LP and B/LB) that occur at protein-protein interfaces for use as *in silico* controls.
 It currently accepts search output data from ClinVar as inputs and returns JSON information filtered out from PIONEER.

 ## Subscripts

-All subscripts can be accessed independently and used from the command line as seperate utilities:
+All subscripts can be accessed independently and used from the command line as separate utilities:

 ```bash
 python {script}.py <arg1> <arg2> ...